yahoohung/react-zustand-form/examples/README.md

 - `/#controlled` – store-backed field with instant validation.
 - `/#kernel` – table-style form state with indexing and diffs.
 - `/#kernel-worker` – same kernel but with indexing offloaded to a worker.
-- `/#backend-sync` – pushing diffs to a fake backend and applying server patches.
+- `/#backend-sync` – diff bus demo using `createBackendSync` to batch pushes and apply server patches.
 - `/#sudoku` – 9×9 Sudoku showcasing field/row/column subscriptions.
 - `/#2048` – the 2048 puzzle with kernel-powered moves, row summaries, and column watchers.
 - `/#validation` – `resolver` wired to either Zod or AJV.
 - `/#perf` – 5k-field grid showcasing selector performance.
 - `/#mega`, `/#rhf-mega`, `/#formik-mega` – side-by-side 10k-field stress tests.
+- `/#sweet-state-mega` – 10k-field stress test backed by react-sweet-state.
 - `/#perf-battle` – explainer page that links the three perf demos.
 - `/#about` – renders the project README.